Learn more about Internal Medicine Doctors

 Internists may also be known by the following names: internal medicine doctor, general internist, primary care doctor, internal medicine physician, physician of internal medicine, general practitioner, and adult doctor.

-There are 3296 specialists practicing Internal Medicine in Arizona with an overall average rating of 3.8 stars.
-There are 241 hospitals in Arizona with affiliated Internal Medicine specialists, including Chandler Regional Medical Center, Banner - University Medical Center Phoenix and Dignity Health - Mercy Gilbert Medical Center.
+There are 3469 specialists practicing Internal Medicine in Arizona with an overall average rating of 3.8 stars.
+There are 240 hospitals in Arizona with affiliated Internal Medicine specialists, including Banner - University Medical Center Phoenix, Chandler Regional Medical Center and Banner Boswell Medical Center.